AMERICAN RABBIT HOUND ASSOCIATION

 7.

-The Master of Hounds’ decision is final, with the
+The Master of Hounds’ decision is

-minutes to file the written protest with the
+the written protest with the Chairman

-Chairman of the
+of the Board.

 VI.
 Master of Hounds